firefox35/memories/README.md

 * git push

 Deployment of Live Version from GitHub

+* The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+* In the GitHub repository, navigate to the Settings tab
+* From the menu on left select 'Pages'
+* From the source section drop-down menu, select the Branch: main
+* Click 'Save'
+* A live link will be displayed in a green banner when published successfully.

+The live link can be found here - <https://firefox35.github.io/memories/>

 Clone the Responsitory Code Locally

+* Click on the code drop down button
+* Click on HTTPS
+* Copy the repository link to the clipboard
+* Open your IDE of choice (git must be installed for the next steps)
+* Type git clone copied-git-url into the IDE terminal

+The project will now of been cloned on your local machine for use.

 Credits

 * Links for Images and Content used in the website.
 * Cars
     * https://hiconsumption.com/fastest-cars-in-the-world/